This feature allows passing “key-value” pairs to the Dashboard via the URL. This enables dynamic content rendering when used with SQL commands.

 &varTimeZone=FLE

-To create a new dashboard, you must navigate to the Manage Config. - Dashboards menu option.
+To create a new dashboard, go to Manage > Dashboards.

-The Manage Dashboard is rendered on a new page, as shown below.
-Click the Help icon for more information on the context.
+The Manage Dashboard appears on a new page, as shown below.
+Click the Help icon for more details on the context.

-Select the Actions - Create menu option.
-A pop-up is displayed for configuration.
-Provide the dashboard name and the display order number.
-Select the checkbox to open the designer.
+Select Actions > Create.
+A pop-up appears for configuration.
+Enter the dashboard name and the display order number.
+Check the box to open the designer.
 Click the Create button.

 On the Dashboard designer canvas, drag and drop a Custom Number Widget.
-Double-click the widget to configure the UI properties.
-Provide the title description.
+Double-click the widget to configure its UI properties.
+Enter the title description.
 Select the DB connection from the drop-down list.
-Provide the SQL query with a variable reference as shown below.
+Enter the SQL query with a parameter reference as shown below.
 Click the “Test Query” button to validate the syntax.
-A notification message is displayed in the top-right corner.
+A notification message appears in the top-right corner.
+Note:The reserved word ‘param’ facilitates the mapping of key-values in the URL

-select count(1) FROM [deDefinitions] where defName like '%variable.name%' and updatedBy like '%variable.updBy%'
+select count(1) FROM [deDefinitions] where defName like '%param.name%' and updatedBy like '%param.updBy%'

 On the Dashboard designer canvas, drag and drop a Custom Pie Chart Widget.
 Double-click the widget to configure the UI properties.
 Provide the title description.
 Select the DB connection from the drop-down list.
 Provide the SQL query with a variable reference as shown below.
 Click the “Test Query” button to validate the syntax.
 A notification message is displayed in the top-right corner.